Absaroka sequence

-In North America, the waters of the Absaroka sequence regressed westward as the highlands to the east steadily eroded.
+In North America, the waters of the Absaroka sequence regressed (thinned) westward as the highlands to the east steadily eroded.
 Restricted oceanic circulation in the west led to extensive evaporite formation.
 By the end of the period, the regression was complete, and the marine strata were superseded by extensive red bed deposition.

 Transgressive–regressive units

 These cycles of sea level change have been divided into at least six magnitudes of order.
 Each order is a span of years that become smaller.
 The smallest unit is described as a punctuated aggradational cycle (PAC) and represents between 225,000 and 100,000 years of sediment accumulation.
 In the field, these units are usually one to five meters thick and contain several different rock units.
 These units show quick changes in sea level that were controlled by climate change due to glaciers.

 The fifth order is often called a cyclothem and may contain several PAC sequences and generally represent about 500,000 years.
 Again, glaciation seems to be the cause of the cyclic nature of the strata.
-The first four orders, though, are controlled more by continental shifts and orogenic cycles.
-The first order cycle being the Absaroka, the second being the Carboniferous Period, and third order being rock formations or groups which are generally 8 to 10 million years long.
-The fourth order might be controlled by large scale glaciation and global ocean patterns over the course of a million years.